Octopus farming

 Did you know?

-• As highly inquisitive and intelligent creatures, octopuses are exceptionally ill-suited for farms.
+• As highly inquisitive and intelligent creatures, octopuses are exceptionally ill-suited for intensive farms.

-• Without an internal or external skeleton for protection, octopuses have fragile skin that can be easily damaged in aquaculture tanks.
+• Without an internal or external skeleton for protection, octopuses have fragile skin that can be easily damaged if farmed.

-• Octopuses are solitary by nature and may turn toward cannibalistic tendencies in crowded farming conditions.
+• Octopuses are solitary by nature and may turn to cannibalism in crowded farming conditions.

 POLICY - CURRENT STATE OF PLAY

 As invertebrate species, octopuses are currently not included under any EU farm animal welfare legislative protections.
-However, intensive octopus farming is fundamentally unaligned with the EU’s Strategic Aquaculture Guidelines.
-These guidelines emphasise the need to transition to low-trophic species and reduce the reliance on fishmeal and fish oil as high-priority sustainability criteria within aquaculture.
+However, intensive octopus farming fundamentally contrasts with the EU’s Strategic Aquaculture Guidelines.
+These guidelines emphasise the need for aquaculture to transition to non-carnivorous ‘low-trophic’ species for a sustainable future.

-Contrary to these principles, there has been speculation that Nueva Pescanova has requested EU funding, specifically from NextGeneration EU’s Recovery and Resilience Facility, to support their octopus farming endeavours.
-This would be an inappropriate usage of EU public funding that is meant to drive sustainable development.
+Contrary to these principles, Nueva Pescanova has requested EU funding, specifically from NextGeneration EU’s Recovery and Resilience Facility, to support their octopus farming endeavours.
+This would be an inappropriate use of EU public funding that should be driving sustainable development.

 WHAT WE WANT

-Eurogroup for Animals wants an EU ban on octopus farming to be adopted.
+Eurogroup for Animals wants the EU to stop octopus farming before it becomes established.
 The UK government commissioned a report published by the London School of Economics and Political Science in November 2021, concluding that octopuses are sentient beings in need of legal protection.
-Their findings suggested high-welfare octopus farming is unattainable.
+Their findings suggested high-welfare octopus farming is impossible.
+We want:

-• Public funds not to be available for unsustainable farming systems.
+• Public funds not to be used to support unsustainable farming systems.